michaelnny/deep_rl_zoo/README.md

 ## Note
-* Only support episodic environment with discrete action space.
+* Only support deterministic, episodic environment with discrete action space.
 * Focus on study and implementation for each algorithms, rather than create a standard library.
 * Some code might not be optimal, especially the parts involving Python Multiprocessing, as speed of code execution is not our main focus.
 * Try our best to replicate the implementation for the original paper, but may change some hyper-parameters to support low-end machine and speed up training.
 * The hyper-parameters and network architectures are not fine-tuned.
-* Most agents have been fully tested on classic control problems like CartPole, LunarLander on M1 Mac (CPU only), we also run some light tests on Unbuntu 18.04 with a single Nvidia RTX 2080Ti GPU.
+* All agents have been fully tested on classic control problems like CartPole, LunarLander on M1 Mac (CPU only), we also run some light tests on Unbuntu 18.04 with a single Nvidia RTX 2080Ti GPU.
-* For Atari games, we only selectively run tests on Pong for some agents, there are agents (marked below) not tested on Atari due to lack of access to powerful machine and GPUs.
+* For Atari games, we only run tests on Pong for some agents selectively, other agents (marked below) not tested due to lack of access to powerful machine and GPUs.
 * We can't guarantee its bug free.